 Trade liberalisation is bringing increasing opportunities for Australian exporters.
 However, free trade does not equal risk-free trade.
 A high level of trade compliance is necessary to take advantage of the many opportunities on offer.
 We can assist exporters with compliance areas such as:

 Dumping is said to occur when an exporter sells goods to Australia at a price that is less than the price at which the goods are sold in the exporter's domestic market.
-While dumping is not illegal, local manufacturers can seek the imposition of dumping duties.
+While dumping is not illegal, local manufacturers can seek the imposition of very high dumping duties.

 Countervailing duties are imposed to address subsidisation by foreign government.